Decisions, contraventions, enforcements and regularisation

 If you receive a contravention notice from us, there are four courses of action open to you:

-- Appealing to the Department of Communities and Local Government
+- Appealing to the Ministry of Housing, Communities & Local Government.

-- Applying for relaxation of the Regulations which have been contravened
+- Applying for relaxation of the contravened regulations.

 If you have carried out unauthorised work without submitting any plans, or giving us notice, you can apply for a Regularisation Certificate.